caramelmelmel/sekuriti/README.md

 # sekuriti
 Hi desperate folks copy however you want.
 Please have the courtesy to ask before cloning or clarify something.
 (This does not apply to juniors)
+You can move to each repository to see my answers.

 ## Contents
 lab1 <br/>